 Packing your kids’ favorite toys is a surefire way of keeping your kids entertained.
 Plus, bringing along a little piece of home can help calm kids who are more anxious about traveling.
 One of the benefits of staying in an RV is that you have plenty of storage space for anything your kids want to bring on the trip.

 If your RV vacation includes a long drive, it is a good idea to stop often to prevent your kids from getting too antsy.
 This way they can get out, use the bathroom, and stretch their legs.
 Make sure to check your route ahead of time to see what rest stops are along the way.

 Road Trip Games

 There are lots of fun games you can play in the car, such as I Spy, 20 Questions, and the License Plate Game.
-Pinterest is a great place to look for inspiration for games and activities to make the time in the car fly by.
+Pinterest is a great place to find inspiration for games and activities to make the time in the car fly by.

 Take Advantage of Your Location

 Where you are staying determines what kinds of activities your family gets to partake in.
 For example, if you are staying near the beach, your kids can spend the day playing in the ocean.
 If you are camping in a National or State Park, you have the opportunity to take fun family hikes.
 Additionally, many RV campgrounds and resorts offer a variety of on-site amenities such as playgrounds, fishing ponds, waterparks, and more.
-Your kids will definitely enjoy getting outside and enjoying all of the activities that your destination has to offer.
+Encourage your kids to get outside and enjoy all of the activities that your destination has to offer.

 Have your kids create journals to document your trip.
-They will have a lot of fun doing it, and then they will have something to look back on to remember their vacation in the future.
+They will have a lot of fun doing it, plus they will have something to look back on to remember their vacation in the future.

 No camping trip is complete without s’mores.
-Get creative and try out different combinations, like s’mores with Resse’s peanut butter cups!
+Get creative and try out different combinations, like s’mores with Reese’s peanut butter cups!